jt14den/better-research-software/README.md

 Gibson, S., Goel, A., Jaffa, S., Kopec-Harding, K., Nenadic, A., & Sauze, C. (2025).
 Software practices for open and reproducible research (beta-May-2025).
 Zenodo. https://doi.org/10.5281/zenodo.15490720

+Information on how to cite this work is also available in [CITATION.cff](CITATION.cff).

 ## Contact

 Please get in touch with [Aleksandra Nenadic](a.nenadic@software.ac.uk) with any questions about this lesson.